-Investment in equity accounted investee i.e., Guj Info Petro Limited (GIPL) carried at cost.
+Investment in equity accounted investee i.e..
+Guj Info Petro Limited (GIPL) carried at cost.

 Fair value of financial assets and liabilities which are measured at amortised cost is not materially different from the carrying value (ie..amortised cost).
+Accordingly, the fair value has not been disclosed separately.